yatesco/seafile-docs/deploy_pro/virus_scan.md

 If a virus was detected, you can see scan records and delete infected files on the Virus Scan page in the admin area.
 ![virus-scan](../images/virus-scan.png)

-**INFO**: When run the clamav whith the common way, scanning files will takes a lot of time.
-If you can't stand the wait time.
-We recommend run Clamav as a daemon.
-How to do?
-Reference [Run ClamAV as a Daemon](deploy_clamav_as_daemon.md)
+**INFO**: If you directly use clamav command line tool to scan files, scanning files will takes a lot of time.
+If you want to speed it up, we recommend to run Clamav as a daemon.
+Please refer to [Run ClamAV as a Daemon](deploy_clamav_as_daemon.md)

 When run Clamav as a daemon, the `scan_command` should be `clamdscan` in `seafile.conf`.
 An example for Clamav-daemon is provided below:
 ```
 [virus_scan]
 scan_command = clamdscan